 Though they can be enjoyed in isolation, it is useful to consider Wang Qingsong’s photographs within wider historical contexts.
 The artist has emerged and endured as one of the most prominent among a group of Chinese lens-based practitioners whose work exploded onto the international scene from the middle of the 1990s.
 What was it that led up to and engendered such an outpouring of vibrant artworks, especially photographs, from China at this time?

 After years officially serving the purposes of political propaganda within the People’s Republic of China during the mid twentieth century, photographers slowly gained new freedoms of personal expression.
-This followed the initiation of Central Government’s ‘Open Door Policy’ in 1978 that opened China up to the outside world and established Special Economic Zones, where market forces could be tested.
+This followed the initiation of the Central Government’s ‘Open Door Policy’ in 1978 that opened China up to the outside world and established Special Economic Zones, where market forces could be tested.
 In 1989, the first nationwide avant-garde art exhibition opened at the National Gallery in Beijing.
 However, that same year, burgeoning freedoms were halted and called into question when demonstrations against inflation and government corruption led to mass protest and violent clashes in Tiananmen Square.
 Official prohibition of avant-garde art followed.
 Artists were compelled to evaluate and address the contradictions between freedoms and oppression alongside their shifting cultural identities.

 After reforming debates within the Communist Party, Chinese premier Deng Xiaoping reaffirmed the Open Door Policy and Special Economic Zones in 1992, which kick-started the country’s economic boom.
 As a result, international commercial galleries and art-school affiliated spaces first emerged in Beijing and Shanghai and artists started to gather in Beijing’s East Village.